apache/trafficcontrol/docs/source/api/servers_server_configfiles_ats.rst

 	:cdnId:         The integral, unique, identifier of the CDN to which ``server`` is assigned
 	:cdnName:       The name of the CDN to which ``server`` is assigned
-	:profileId:     The integral, unique, identifier of the profile used by ``server``
+	:profileName:   The :ref:`profile-name` of the :term:`Profile` used by this server
-	:profileName:   The name of the profile used by ``server``
+	:profileId:     The :ref:`profile-id` the :term:`Profile` used by this server
 	:serverId:      An integral, unique, identifier for ``server``
 	:serverIpv4:    IPv4 address of the server
 	:serverTcpPort: The port number on which ``server`` listens for incoming TCP connections